 Thomas Allen is primarily a provider of services to individuals with developmental disabilities.
-However, services are also provided to individuals through the CADI and BI waiver and private pay.
+However, services are also provided to individuals through the CADI, CAC and BI waivers as well as private pay.

-Thomas Allen’s residential service sites include one ICF/MR facility and 32 Supported Living (SLS) homes for one to four individuals.
+Thomas Allen’s residential service sites include 24 Supported Living (SLS) homes for one to four individuals.

 Contact us about Openings: